 Would your children like the opportunity to get up close, to stroke and even to feed animals such as sheep, cows, chickens, goats and pigs as well as more exotic animals from llamas and Shire horses to chinchillas?

-Farm Parks are more than just a great day out for all the family - many provide educational resources, and carry out important work conserving rare breeds.
+Farm Parks, Childrens Farms and Petting Farms are more than just a great day out for all the family, with the chance to meet lots of cute animals (although that sounds pretty good to me) - many provide educational resources, and carry out important work conserving rare breeds.

 Odds Farm Park have horses, cows, sheep, rabbits, pigs and goats.
 Activities include bottle feeding lambs, milking, sheep racing in the summer and tractor rides.

 There are lots of play areas including an outdoor play area, a fabulous indoor playbarn with giant slides and climbing frames (it's worth a visit just for that!) plus a crazy golf course, go-karts and pedal tractors for the little ones.

 Related: A Day Out at Odds Farm Park

 South of England Rare Breeds Centre let you meet pigs, goats, lambs and cows, see pig racing, bitterfly tunnel, two adventure play parks and a soft play barn.